 Sporting and recreational activities for people of all ages living with sight loss in Ireland.

 Vision Sports Ireland is the national governing body for sport for people who are vision impaired.
 Their mission is to enable people living with sight loss to participate fully in sport and recreational activities of their choice.
 Vision Sports Ireland caters for the competitive and recreational needs of its members, who participate at all levels, from have a go days to elite Paralympic competition.
-For more information, visit their website here or contact them on email@example.com or 085 8500 193.
+For more information, visit their website here or contact them at firstname.lastname@example.org or +353 1 4056030.

 The Irish Blind Golf Society is a volunteer organisation that enables people who are blind or visually impaired to learn golf, or continue playing golf, regardless of their vision.
 More information on joining the Irish Blind Golf Society can be found on their website here or by contacting email@example.com.